Koosjuh/TeamPurple/Website/DRAFT/token_protection_readiness_blog.md

 6. Pilot with a small controlled user group
 7. Expand gradually

-The biggest value is not only security improvement.
-It is reducing uncertainty before enforcement.

-A lot of Conditional Access problems happen because organizations skip the visibility phase entirely.

-Token Protection should absolutely be viewed as another layer in a broader defense-in-depth strategy against token theft and replay attacks, especially as attackers continue shifting toward session abuse instead of traditional password attacks.
+Token Protection should absolutely be viewed as another layer in a broader defense-in-depth strategy against token theft and replay attacks, especially as **attackers continue shifting toward session abuse** instead of traditional password attacks.

 For organizations already heavily invested in:

 - modern authentication
 - compliant devices
-- Entra Join
+- Entra Joined devices
 - Conditional Access
 - native Microsoft clients

 this is definitely something worth evaluating now rather than later.
+And would really add another layer of defense.